LI woman believed one of oldest living triplets dies

 She was born the year Babe Ruth first played for the Yankees, the year Warren G. Harding was elected president.
 The year women, with the 19th Amendment, secured the right to vote.

-Back in the Flatbush section of Brooklyn that summer in 1920, Frances Hornberger was born in the third-floor apartment of Marjorie and Walter Kirchner, the middle child of an unexpected trio of identical daughters.
+Back in the Flatbush section of Brooklyn that summer in 1920, Frances Hornberger was born in the third-floor apartment of Marjorie and Walter Kirchner, the middle child among an unexpected trio of identical daughters.
 Catherine was the eldest of the triplets, weighing in at 6 pounds.
-Then came Frances and younger sister Marguerite, weighing in at 4 1/2 pounds each.
+Then came Frances and younger sister Marguerite, weighing in at 4½ pounds each.

-The Kirchner Triplets, known in their teens simply as "The Trips," led lives that coursed a not-so-brief history of modern America, of the modern world.
-From silent movies to the internet age, through The Great Depression, Prohibition, world war, the Atomic age, the battle for equal rights, civil rights, gender equality.
+The Kirchner triplets, known in their teens simply as "The Trips," led lives that coursed a not-so-brief history of modern America, of the modern world.
+From silent movies to the internet age, through The Great Depression, Prohibition, World War II, the battle for equal rights, civil rights, gender equality.
 From the dawn of The Roaring Twenties to the final year of the Twenty Tens.

-Supercentenarian expert Robert D. Young, senior consultant for gerontology for the Guinness Book of World Records, said Thursday he believes that, pending documentation, the Kirchner Triplets — Hornberger and surviving sisters Catherine Roth of Allentown, Pennsylvania, and Marguerite Miller of upstate Batavia — will prove to be the oldest-lived set of triplets in U.S. and world history.
+Supercentenarian expert Robert D. Young, senior consultant for gerontology for the Guinness Book of World Records, said Thursday he believes that, pending documentation, the Kirchner triplets — Hornberger and surviving sisters Catherine Roth of Allentown, Pennsylvania, and Marguerite Miller of upstate Batavia — will prove to be the longest-living set of triplets in U.S. and world history.
 The oldest documented set of triplets, Young said, are Faith, Hope and Charity Cardwell, born in Elm, Texas, on May 18, 1899.
 Faith Cardwell died first on Oct.
 2, 1994, at age 95 years, 137 days.
-Guinness records, Young noted, are self-reported — and so, therefore, are not absolute.
+Guinness records, Young noted, are self-reported — and, therefore, are not absolute.

 "Triplets alone are rare in themselves," Young said.
 "To get to age 98, all three of them?
 That's amazing … I would say it likely would be the record" for longest-living triplets.